 The COVID 19 crisis has brought to the forefront some of the problems that can happen when you have staff classified as independent contractors versus employees.
 Now is the time to carefully evaluate your practice so that you can lay the ground work IF you need to change your business model in 2021 from IC to staff or IF you need to implement certain changes so that you can stay as you currently operate and not leave yourself open to audits.

 Whether you are a practice owner who hires therapists, a therapist who is hired by a private practice, a home care agency, or hospital, or a therapist who holds themselves out to the public as an independent contractor, understanding what these classifications really mean is vital and has important ramifications for both parties.
 It is time to take this issue out of the gray matter and separate fact from fiction.
-UBER has brought the matter of worker classification to the forefront in the last year but therapists have been dealing with this issue for 20 years!!
+California therapists are already living with a NEW stringent classification system and it looks like New Jersey is next.

 1) Understand the specific criteria used to determine whether a therapist should be deemed an employee or an independent contractor

 2) Understand the rule of “Substance over Form “ application – why the substance of what a therapist does is far more important than the contract they sign!

 3) Find out the specifics of what you can do to protect yourself if:

 a. you want to classify a therapist as an IC

 b. you want to classify some therapists as employees and some as ICs

 4) Find out how to “clean” up your worker classifications before an audit